jedi10/P09_DAJAVA_SpringBoot_Microservice/README.md

     http://localhost:8091/  (Home Page)
     http://localhost:8091/patient/list (Main Page)

-For developers, a local mode to test thymeleaf pages can be activated in PatientController class.
+For developers, a local mode to test thymeleaf pages can be activated in UI PatientController and UI NoteController class.

 ## Application End-Points